lidewu/EXOS_Backup_Script/README.md

 # EXOS_Backup_Script
 --------------------
-This For ExtremeNetwork EXOS Serial Switch to backup configuration to the specific tftp server.
+This is for ExtremeNetwork EXOS Serial Switch to backup configuration to the specific tftp server.